 Even though Scandinavian interior design focuses on light hues, you can still incorporate a touch of colour with scattered pillows, bed throws or plants.

 Due to function forming an essential part of Scandinavian interior design, you can rethink how you use your furniture.
-You can incorporate multi-functional furniture by adding a bed with storage underneath it or adding a basket to a room that can be used as storage for blankets or throws.
+You can incorporate multi-functional furniture by adding a bed with storage underneath or adding a basket to a room that can be used as storage for blankets and throws.

 5. Classic, quality furniture